Availability

 Casa Antonio by Villas Morera

-Casa Antonio offers two bedrooms, two bathrooms, and a spacious living area, making it ideal for families – perfectly complemented by the heated communal pool for refreshing and relaxing days.
+Casa Antonio is a charming vacation rental in Breña Baja that offers two bedrooms and two bathrooms, making it ideal for families – perfectly complemented by the heated communal pool.

-Tucked away on a beautifully maintained estate, you’ll find three delightful holiday cottages built in classic Canarian style.
-Guests here share a heated pool and a lovingly designed outdoor area that invites you to slow down and soak up the tranquillity.
+Tucked away on a beautifully maintained estate in Breña Baja, you will find the three charming houses Casa Antonio, Casa Teresa and Casa David, each vacation rental is built in classic Canarian style.
+Here, guests share a heated pool and a carefully designed outdoor area.
+As a result, the entire setting invites you to slow down and enjoy the tranquillity.

-Each cottage has been tastefully and comfortably furnished, offering top-quality amenities that leave nothing to be desired.
-Whether you’re travelling as a couple, a family, or a larger group, this is a place where everyone can find their own private sanctuary.
-Altogether, the estate can accommodate up to 8 guests, making it a perfect choice for group getaways, celebrations, or special occasions.
+Each cottage features tasteful and comfortable furnishings and provides top-quality amenities that meet every need.
+Whether you travel as a couple, a family, or a larger group, everyone can find their own private sanctuary.
+Altogether, the estate accommodates up to 8 guests, making it an excellent choice for group getaways, celebrations, or special occasions.

 Facilities